On the importance sampling of self-avoiding walks: Exact results for -walks

 with the initial conditions

-It is not hard to prove that $G_k$ is a divisor of $F_k$.
-The simplification that occurs in the denominator when summing the series $T_{k,i}$ has very recently been explained combinatorially by Bacher~\cite{bacher-sym}. \\ 2.
-The series $T_{k,k}$ was already determined in the case $x=y=a=b=t$ in~\cite{bacher-mbm}, using the same approach as above.
-The derivation is more involved here because we keep track of four parameters in the enumeration, and because we are interested in $T_k(1)$ rather than $T_{k,k}$.
+It is not hard to prove that $G_k$, the denominator of $T_k(1)$, is a divisor of $F_k$.
+The simplification that occurs in the denominator when summing the series $T_{k,i}$ over $i$ has recently been explained combinatorially, for slightly different walk models, by Bacher~\cite{bacher-sym}.

+{\bf 2.
+Average length.} The series $T_{k,k}(tx,t,tx,t)$ counts \NN\EE\SS-walks crossing a strip of height $k$ according to the length (variable $t$) and the width (variable $x$).
+In particular, the case $t=1$ of~\eqref{Tkk-pol} reads $T_{k,k}(x,1,x,1)=1/(1-(k+1)x)$, as justified combinatorially in the introduction.
+In order to determine the average length $|w|$ of a uniform \NN\EE\SS-walk $w$ crossing a $k\times \ell$ rectangle, we differentiate $T_{k,k}(tx,t,tx,t)$ with respect to $t$, and then set $t=1$.
+This gives